 Get this when you book through us:

 A selection of organic lavender spa products made on the farm

 11am, but flexible, subject to availability.
 Earliest check-in, 4pm, though guests arriving earlier are welcome to use the bikes, pool and gym.

-Double rooms from $195.00, excluding tax at 7.438 per cent.
+Double rooms from $225.00, excluding tax at 7.438 per cent.

-Rates include a Continental breakfast.
+Rates don't usually include breakfast.

 Pick up new skills at cooking classes or assorted weekly workshops, including aromatherapy lessons using the home-grown lavender, classes on raising barnyard animals, and gardening tips.
 The Farm Shop stocks an impressive selection of soaps, oils and salves, all made on the premises.

 Gardens; gym; free WiFi throughout.
 Bikes are free to borrow.
 In rooms: flatscreen TV, Tivoli alarm clock, minibar, the farm’s own lavender bath products.;

 Our favourite rooms